Support Learning Life: Host a Diplomacy Dessert

 The process of hosting a Diplomacy Dessert can be summarized in five steps:

 1. Create a list of friends, family and/or colleagues you would like to invite to your Diplomacy Dessert.
-Your list might have at least 24 people in order to arrive at a minimum of 12 people who RSVP their plans to attend.
+We suggest your list have at least 36 people in order to arrive at a minimum of 12 people who RSVP their plans to attend.
+If you like, we can work with you to selectively invite other Learning Life supporters outside your network to help you reach your attendance goal.

-2. Consult with Learning Life to set a date, time and agenda for your Diplomacy Dessert.
-We recommend setting aside 2-3 hours: the first 30-60 minutes for socializing, about 1 hour for family diplomacy presentation and discussion, and any remaining time for further socializing.
+2. Consult with Learning Life’s founder and director, Paul Lachelier, to set a date, time and agenda for your Diplomacy Dessert.
+We recommend setting aside 2-3 hours: the first hour for socializing, the next hour for family diplomacy presentation and discussion, and any remaining time for further socializing.
+If you like, we can work with you to selectively invite other Learning Life supporters outside your network to help you reach your attendance goal.

 3. Send out your Evite, or email invitation to your friends, family and/or colleagues at least two weeks in advance, with a couple of reminders in the days prior to the event.
 We can take care of the email invitation for you via Evite if you like, or provide you with an email template.